vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 ## Item level properties
-So far we've covered properties, which are defined on the flex container level.
+So far, we've covered properties, which are defined on the flex container level.
 Now let's look into properties, which are defined on the level of individual flex items.

 ### Aligning individual items
-So far we covered several option of handling alignment:
+So far, we covered several options for handling alignment:
-- `justfy-content`: align items on main axis
+- `justify-content`: align items on the main axis
-- `align-items`: align items on fross axis
+- `align-items`: align items on the cross axis
-- `align-content`: align multiple rows when wrapping on cross axis
+- `align-content`: align multiple rows when wrapping on the cross axis

 All these settings apply for the whole container.
-It is possible to also handle alignment of individual items on **cross** axis.
-This is defined not on the item level, not container level.
+It is possible to also handle the alignment of individual items on the **cross** axis.
+This is defined not on the item level, not the container level.
 It uses property `align-self`.
 Tou can use the following values:

 - `flex-start`
 - `flex-end`